Vascular Plants of North Carolina

 AuthorMichaux

-Primarily west of the main Appalachian chain in KY, TN, AL, and northwestern GA; oddly disjunct several hundred miles to south-central NC.
+Primarily west of the main Appalachian chain in KY, TN, AL, and northwestern GA.
+The disjunct NC population is considered as an undescribed species by Weakley (2024).

 PhenologyFlowering and fruiting April-June.